fhellwig/be-safe/README.md

 9. **Docker** - A container-as-a-service platform for packaging our application in addition to AWS deployment.

-Our architecture also fulfills user's expectations and is deployable and testable in a variety of configurations.
-The next two sections discuss these important points.

 ### 2.3 Our Users

-We took a mobile-first approach to our application.
-Using the Bootstrap CSS framework to build a cross-browser and cross-device application.
+We took a responsive design approach to our application using the Bootstrap CSS framework to build a cross-browser and cross-device application.

 Our business analyst ensured that we used user-centric approaches to our development.
-We included people in every aspect of our efforts including envisioning, design and development.
-We conducted usability testing with a group of employees that were not part of this proposal effort.
+We included target users in every aspect of our efforts including envisioning, designing and development.
+We conducted usability testing with a group of employees that were not part of development.
 All responses were captured and put into our Jira backlog.
-Most of the feedback concerned issues where application use was clear to the developers but proved less intuitive to an uninitiated user.
+Most of the feedback were issues where our application proved less intuitive to an uninitiated user.
 This was an important part of our software development life cycle.

 ### 2.4 Deployment and Operations